Kellegram/kellegram-xyz/src/about.md

 ## Who am I?

-I'm a Polish game programming graduate, currently on an Honours year, exploring concepts of Affective Gaming.
-I am currently living in Scotland and learning all the fun swears.
+I'm a Polish game programming graduate, holding a Bachelor of Science with Honours in game programming.
+I have completed a research project in Affective Gaming for my Honours year.
+I am currently living in Scotland and learning all the fun ~~swears~~slang.
 I advocate for open-source software, respect for privacy and reducing our digital fingerprint.
 I develop applications mainly in C++ and C# and have some experience with Unity, Unreal Engine and Godot.

 ## My current goals

-My main goal right now is to research, design and develop an application to test how audio-visual content in video games can be used to manipulate player emotions and actions.
-I also do my best to practice using Linux in my free time.
+My main goal right now is to build up a portfolio and improve my current programming skills.
+I am currently in the planning process for an evolution style game using machine learning via genetic algorhithms.
+It will be a Free and Open Source project that will hopefull be going for years.

 ## The nearest future